stefsamaha/Breast-Cancer-Classification-/README.md

 ## **Performance Comparison**

 After training the Logistic Regression, SVM, and Feed-Forward Neural Network models, the notebook compares their performance using accuracy, precision, recall, and F1 score.
-A bar chart displays each model’s performance for easier comparison.

 The bar chart below shows the performance metrics (Accuracy, Precision, Recall, and F1 Score) for Logistic Regression, SVM, and Neural Network models:

 ![Model Performance Comparison](images/model_performance_comparison.png)

+Can you notice that the Neural Network is victorious among the models in all categories?

 ## **Installation**